Mitch McConnell: Judicial nominees in the Obama administration

-Under Trump
+Judicial nominees in the first Trump administration

 In January 2017, President Trump nominated Neil Gorsuch to fill the Supreme Court vacancy left after Scalia's death.
 Gorsuch's nomination was confirmed on April 7, 2017, after McConnell eliminated the filibuster on Supreme Court nominees.

 On July 18, 2018, with Andy Oldham's Senate confirmation, Senate Republicans broke a record for largest number of appeals court judiciary confirmations during a president's first two years; Oldham became the 23rd appeals court judge confirmed in Trump's term.
 McConnell said he considers the judiciary to be the item of Trump's first two years with the longest-lasting impact on the country.
-The record for the number of circuit court judges confirmed during a president's first year was broken in 2017, while the previous two-year record of 22 confirmations took place under President George H. W. Bush.
+The record for the number of circuit court judges confirmed during a president's first year was broken in 2017.
+The previous two-year record of 22 confirmations took place under President George H. W. Bush.
 By March 2020, McConnell had contacted an unknown number of judges, encouraging them to retire before the 2020 election.
 He confirmed 260 federal judges during Trump's four-year term, shifting the federal judiciary to the right.